 The Event ID 447 or error -338 may occur in any of the following scenarios:

 A wise approach to remedy this problem is to restore your database from an online backup.
 If there is no valid database backup, you should try to perform database repair using the given steps:

-If the aforementioned procedure fails to repair the Exchange databases, use Stellar Phoenix Mailbox Exchange Recovery Tool.
+If the aforementioned procedure fails to repair the Exchange databases, use Stellar Repair for Exchange Tool.
 The software provides myriad easy-to-use options to repair and restore your damaged Exchange databases.
 It safely recovers mailboxes from corrupt Exchange database (.EDB) files and restores them as Outlook PST files in your system.
 With the help of this advanced utility, you can recover Unicode-formatted EDB files.